Top 250 Design Patterns Interview Questions and Answers

 Add your answer

-Q14.
-Difference between architectural patterns and design patterns.
+Q15.
+What is the difference between architectural patterns and design patterns?

 Ans.